weakphish/weakphish/README.md

 I'm currently serving as the Vice President of Hackpack, NCSU's student hacking/cybersecurity group.

 I spent this past Summer as a data analyst intern at Red Hat, where I developed Python and Javascript tools to automate data cleaning processes.
+This summer, I worked at Booz Allen Hamilton developing router security packages!
+I learned a lot about networking, C++, and Python.

 Areas of interest include software and systems, static analysis, and reverse engineering.

-- 🔭 I’m currently working on ... my own programming language, written in Rust
+- 🔭 I’m currently working on ... a game ;)
 - 🌱 I’m currently learning ...
-Reverse Engineering
+Godot
 - 👯 I’m looking to collaborate on ... anything!
 - 😄 Pronouns: ...
 He/Him/His